Terry & Molly Keene

 Striving for Perfection

 Quality is top priority for Tek Manufacturing.
 In fact, it’s an obsession.
 A part will not go out the door until the team can prove it is perfect.
 That’s why they have invested in several pieces of quality inspection equipment, such as optical comparators, a 30 mm profile machine, a coordinate measuring machine and two digital video measuring systems, as well as the necessary mix of manual inspection and gauging equipment.
-Although the parts are made on computerized machines, the ingenuity and craftsmanship of the programmer and operators shines through.
+Although the parts are made on computerized machines, the ingenuity and craftsmanship of the programmer and operators shine through.

 “The team takes pride in ensuring perfect parts for their customers,” Molly said.
 “When a part is complete, it not only complies with the drawing, it’s almost a work of art.
 It’s like a trophy to our workers.”